 HN: (laughs)

-BLLM: This isnt about the current government, but the leftist discourse tends to be more aligned with workers’ rights, which is why Im asking.
+BLLM: This isn’t about the current government, but the leftist discourse tends to be more aligned with workers’ rights, which is why I’m asking.

 HN: I am a high-level civil servant, and my role here is as the Chief Inspector, as defined by the Special Law of the Labor Inspectorate.
 Political beliefs should not influence how I perform my duties.
-Regardless of personal convictions, its essential to work diligently for workers’ rights.
+Regardless of personal convictions, it’s essential to work diligently for workers’ rights.
 The Labor Inspectorate has faced significant challenges since its inception, which has led many people to leave Kosovo due to unfair pressure from employers.

-In this administration and government, the Inspectorate has received more attention, leading to a doubling of the budget, an increase in staff and inspections, and other improvements that Ive mentioned.
+In this administration and government, the Inspectorate has received more attention, leading to a doubling of the budget, an increase in staff and inspections, and other improvements that I’ve mentioned.
 These changes have significantly improved workers’ rights in Kosovo over the last two years.
 But this is a marathon, and much work remains to be done.

 BLLM: Thank you for this conversation and for sharing this information.
 However, I have to be honest and critical: even with these improvements, the issue of protecting workers’ rights in Kosovo remains deep, even under this government.

 HN: I acknowledge that these changes have contributed to significant improvements in workers’ rights over the past two years.
 However, I agree that challenges will persist for years to come.
 This is a marathon, and much work remains.
-Its a long and complex process, but we are committed to making tangible and lasting changes to improve working conditions and protect workers’ rights.
+It’s a long and complex process, but we are committed to making tangible and lasting changes to improve working conditions and protect workers’ rights.

 About the author